How to implement authorization in React JS

 In this blog, we will learn how to implement an authorization mechanism in ReactJS applications using Cerbos.
 Before, let's understand the basics of authorization and why it is needed.

 Any application that requires a user login needs an authorization mechanism to control user access to different components of the application.
 For example, which user can access the admin page, which user can edit, update and delete operations, etc. Authorization is like rules for traffic control and road design.
 Cars go in the car lanes, bikes use bike lanes, and pedestrians use sidewalks.
-Pedestrians can enter the car lanes via crosswalks when there is a green walk signal and a corresponding red light for the cars. .
-Imagine a bustling city without traffic control.
-Chaos, right?
-The authorization mechanism creates rules in an application to place different types of users in their own lanes. .
-Let's check out the critical elements for authorization below.
+Pedestrians can enter the car lanes via crosswalks when there is a green walk signal and a corresponding red light for the cars.

-Key Elements for Authorization
+Key elements for authorization

 • User - Entity who is involved in acting upon the application.